 One of the things I love about lean startup is that no one can be an expert in your startup.
 That’s the whole point of the methodology.
 Besides, experts are dangerous because people listen to them uncritically.

-The only expertise to be gained has to come from you, getting out of the building and learning about your customers.
+The only expertise to be gained has to come from you, getting out of the building, give yourself a startup advice and learning about your customers.

 Experts are Dangerous